 - 3 bay leaves

-Heat 1 tbsp of vegetable oil in a large Dutch oven over medium heat then add the onions and saute for 5 minutes until soft and translucent.
+- Heat 1 tablespoon of vegetable oil in a large Dutch oven over medium heat then add the onions and saute for 5 minutes until soft and translucent.

 - If you think there is not enough liquid for your taste you can add some more tomato juice or water though this is not a soup but a stew.